Taliban claims Afghan gun attack on two American troops, top U.S. general unhurt

 Col. Knut Peters, a Resolute Support spokesman, said the shooter was reportedly dead.

 "There was a situation at the Kandahar palace today," he said.
-"Initial reports indicate this was an Afghan-on-Afghan incident.
-Two Americans were wounded in the cross-fire and they have been medically evacuated.”
+"Initial reports indicate this was an Afghan-on-Afghan incident.”

 Taliban spokesman Qari Yousaf Ahmadi claimed responsibility for attack, telling NBC News that Gen. Miller had been one of the intended targets.

-“Actually we planned this attack to kill [the] U.S. military commander and his team members,” he said.
+"Actually we planned this attack to kill U.S. military commander and his team members," he said.

 Raziq, one of the country’s top police chiefs, had survived 29 previous attempts to kill him.

+Gen. Miller, in a statement tweeted by Resolute Support, expressed his condolences to the people of Afghanistan.

+"Today I lost a great friend LTG Raziq.
+We had served together for many years," Miller said.
+"Afghanistan lost a patriot, my condolences to the people of Afghanistan.
+The good he did for Afghanistan and the Afghan people cannot be undone."

-Mushtaq Yusufzai reported from Peshawar, Pakistan; Hans Nichols from Washington, D.C.; Ahmed Mengli from Kabul, Afghanistan; and Alastair Jamieson fom London.
+Mushtaq Yusufzai reported from Peshawar, Pakistan; Hans Nichols from Washington; Ahmed Mengli from Kabul, Afghanistan; and Alastair Jamieson from London.

-Note: CORRECTION (Oct 18, 2018, 12:15 p.m.
-ET): A previous version of this article misstated how many members of the American armed forces were wounded in the attack.
-It was one; two other Americans who were wounded were a civilian and a contractor.